peter9949/bible-translations/README.md

 If you would like more resources, I have found that the [Holy-Bible-XML-Format](https://github.com/Beblia/Holy-Bible-XML-Format) is a great repo if you are willing to use XML.

+# Disclaimer

+The Bible text files provided in this repository are for educational, personal, non-commercial, and reference purposes only.

+Many of the Bible translations listed here are protected by copyright and may not be legally redistributed or used in other projects without explicit permission from their respective copyright holders.

+Bible text is retrieved via the [meaningless](https://github.com/daniel-tran/meaningless) package, which sources content from [BibleGateway.com](https://www.biblegateway.com).
+Use of this content may be subject to BibleGateway’s Terms of Service and the individual licenses for each Bible translation.
+Some translations (such as KJV, ASV, YLT, and WEB) are in the public domain and may be freely used.
+Others (e.g., ESV, NIV, NLT, NASB, etc.) are licensed, and require permission for redistribution or certain uses.

+You are solely responsible for ensuring you have the proper rights or licenses before using, distributing, or publishing any of these translations.

+This project does not claim ownership of any Bible text and is not affiliated with BibleGateway or any copyright holder.